CH22930/Stackup/quest_3/README.md

 ```
 If the Sui is not installed, refer Sui's docs to install (https://docs.sui.io/build/install)

-Note:
-`sui move new` command is used to initialise a Sui Move package.

-e.g: `sui move new quest_3` This will initialize an empty Sui Move package with the name quest_3.

 To change the directory of your terminal to enter the quest_3 folder
 ```